shadowy-pycoder/go-http-proxy-to-socks/README.md

 >
 > -- _From [Wiki](https://en.wikipedia.org/wiki/Proxy_server)_

-This functionality available only on Linux systems and requires `iptables` setup
+This functionality available only on Linux systems and requires additional setup (`iptables`, ip route, etc)

-`-T` flag specifies the address for the transparent server but `GoHPTS` will be running without HTTP server.
+`-T address` flag specifies the address of transparent proxy server (`GoHPTS` will be running without HTTP server).

-`-t` flag specifies the address of transparent proxy (all other functionality stays the same).
+`-t address` flag specifies the address of transparent proxy server (other functionality stays the same).

-In other words, `-T` spins up a single server, but `-t` two servers, http and tcp.
+In other words, `-T` spins up a single server, but `-t` two servers, `http` and `tcp`.

-There are two modes `redirect` and `tproxy` that can be specified by `-M` flag
+There are two modes `redirect` and `tproxy` that can be specified with `-M` flag

 ## `redirect` (Transparent proxy via NAT)